-If you have a vast outdoor space to play around, why not design your hedge maze?
-Guests will marvel (and get lost) in the beautiful garden you create.
+If you have a huge outdoor space to play around with, why not design your own hedge maze?
+Surely, guests will marvel (and get lost) in the wonderful garden you’ll create.
 Don’t hesitate to contact a garden designer for expert advice and execution.

-You can still emulate the look and explore different hedge patterns for those who own smaller gardens.
-What’s good about hedge plants is that they’re easy to shape to achieve even a labyrinthine aesthetic.
+For those who own smaller gardens, you can still emulate the look and explore different hedge patterns.
+What’s good about hedge plants is that they’re incredibly easy to shape, so even a labyrinthine aesthetic can be achieved.